Home to Danger: Production

 The film was made at the Riverside Studios in Hammersmith with sets designed by the art director Cedric Dawe.

 In the opening sequence of the film Rona Anderson is shown exiting the rear door of a Boeing 377 Stratocruiser belonging to the British Overseas Airways Corporation, with registration G-ALSA.
 This aircraft was destroyed in the 1954 Prestwick air disaster.

 Critical reception

+Kine Weekly wrote: "Well cast and competently directed, its Grand Guignol atmosphere is steadily built up with tense situations culminating in a grandstand manhunt climax. ...More of a 'whose next' than a 'who-dunnit,' the film quickly establishes a fairly tense atmosphere and discreetly leaves romance dallying in the background, yet without any loss of feminine appeal. ...
+Definitely the stuff, this, for those who prefer homicide without trimmings."

+Picturegoer wrote: "Quite an entertaining little thriller, concise and compact."

 In British Sound Films: The Studio Years 1928–1959 David Quinlan rated the film as "average", writing: "Not too good; but lively."

 Leslie Halliwell said: "Tuppenny shocker, quite amusing in its way."

 The Radio Times Guide to Films gave the film 2/5 stars, writing: "As the corpses mount up, so do the suspects in this standard whodunnit, directed by Terence Fisher, who later hit his stride with his Hammer horrors."

 Britmovie thought the film a "tense murder-mystery b-movie."